himalay03/Almabetter_Youtube_Subscribers/README.md

 ## Project Folder Structure
 1. index.js used to connect and start server.
 2. app.js used to handle request and response.
 3. Run  (node src/createDatabase.js) to create Database on local storage.
+4. src/models/subscriber.js for schema.
+5. data.js for data which have to be connected with database.

 ## Tech Stack
 ExpressJs,